Gemstone Jewelry in the Times of Ancient Rome

 Fibula

-After rings, this was the second most worn piece of jewelry that was studded with precious and semiprecious jewels.
+After rings, this was the second most worn piece of jewelry studded with precious and semiprecious jewels.
 Fibulae were used by men and women both to hold their clothing together.
 It appeared like a fancy brooch and was made in various designs.

 Gemstone Jewelry for Women